gitmyles/Resume/README.md

 ### Summer Research Intern
 #### Clemson University, South Carolina, USA (May 2014 - July 2014)
 * Developed a graph ontology based system for keyword extraction of biomedical publications in Java.
+Prepared an oral and poster presentation for a various local symposiums.
-* Prepared a number of oral and poster presentations for various conferences and symposiums.
+* Participated in a number of courses covering SSH, operating systems, and object-oriented programming.

 ## [Github Repositories](https://github.com/gitmyles?tab=repositories)